AI-generated

 Facts

-• Tupag was unable to testify during the trial.
+• Tupag admitted accountability in his explanation but did not identify co-conspirators; he was unable to testify at trial.

 Arguments of the Petitioners

-• Benabaye argued that her possession of the collected loan payments was merely material, not juridical, and therefore she could not be validly indicted for Estafa.
+• Possession of the loan payments was merely material, not juridical, because she was only a temporary custodian required to remit daily to her supervisor; thus, she could not be validly indicted for Estafa under Article 315(1)(b).

-• She contended that the RTC erred in holding that the acts described in the Information constituted only one single offense.
+• The RTC erred in holding that the 853 unremitted receipts constituted only one single offense (continuing crime theory).

-• She asserted there was no conspiracy between her and Tupag.
+• There was no conspiracy between her and Tupag.

 Arguments of the Respondents